emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 Extended support for removed Ember.js APIs will be provided via an optional addon through Ember 3.4.

-Additionally Ember 3.0 removes support for Microsoft Internet Explorer 9, IE 10, and PhantomJS.
+Ember 3.0 removes support for Microsoft Internet Explorer 9, IE 10, and PhantomJS.
 This includes support for these platforms by Ember.js, Ember Data, and Ember CLI.
 For more details about this decision see [RFC 252](https://github.com/emberjs/rfcs/blob/master/text/0252-browser-support-changes.md) and the discussion on [RFC PR #252](https://github.com/emberjs/rfcs/pull/252).

-We need the help of the Ember community (especially addon authors) to help test the 3.0 beta builds and transition path for 2.x codebases.
-If you encounter any unexpected changes in features not marked as deprecated in 2.18 while testing Ember 3.0 beta, please open an issue on the appropriate repo.
+We need the help of the Ember community (especially addon authors) to test the 3.0 beta builds and transition path for 2.x codebases.
+If you encounter any unexpected changes while testing Ember 3.0 beta, especially in features not previously marked as deprecated by 2.14, please open an issue on the appropriate repo.

 You can read more about our detailed transition plans through Ember 3.5 in